AdamJeddy/Instagram-Wrapped/README.md

 ## Prereq
-Download your instagram data
+- Download your instagram data
-[insert link to tutorial]
+- [insert link to tutorial]

 ## Steps to have your own instagram wrapped
-Pull repo
+- Pull repo
-place inbox folder in the root directory of the repository of your code
+- Place inbox folder in the root directory of the repository of your code